 Stormwater management (SWM) is an increasingly complex challenge for all municipalities across Canada due to the significant and growing burden on resources and capacity.
-Major challenges relate to cost of aging infrastructure, areas that are either under-serviced or lacking stormwater infrastructure, and insufficient resources.
+Major challenges relate to the cost of aging infrastructure, as well as areas that are either under-serviced or lacking stormwater infrastructure, or have insufficient resources.

 This presentation will provide initial results of a first-of-its-kind comprehensive analysis of basin-scale, integrated SWM infrastructure (green and grey infrastructure) employing an equitable responsibility methodology for shared municipal SWM planning and design.

 The goal of this project is to complete a detailed analysis applying principles of aggregation, integration, scale and distribution to achieve optimal SWM system performance at the greatest cost efficiency within the East Holland River subwatershed, Lake Simcoe.

 The project will assess SWM optimization opportunities under multiple growth, climate change, planning, policy and fiscal management scenarios.
 These findings will be used to secure policy shifts in support of whole system, nature-based, integrative and transformative planning and design of SWM infrastructure.

 1. Provide the audience with an understanding of the multitude of challenges associated with effectively managing stormwater infrastructure.
 These challenges relate to the cost of aging infrastructure, under-serviced infrastructure, continued urbanization and climate change.